Find Affordable College Courses

 #156 in Popularity (Master's)

-The following table lists how many pharmacology and toxicology graduations there were in 2020-2021 for each degree level.
+The following table lists how many pharmacology & toxicology graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-People with careers related to pharmacology were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to pharmacology and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Pharmacology Majors